ellysh/bash-programming-from-scratch/manuscript/BashScripting/arithmetic-expression.md

 Bash provides another result for shifting 58 to the left by three bits.
 It equals 208.
 It happens because Bash always operates eight-byte integers.

-The third bit shift type is circular.
+The third type of bit shift is a circular shift.
 It is used in programming rarely.
 Therefore, most programming languages do not have built-in operators for circular shifts.

 When doing the cyclic bit shift, you should append the discarded bits from one side of the number to another side.